quarkiverse/quarkus-pinot/README.md

 This repository host an *experimental* and *minimalist* Quarkus extension to use Apache Pinot.

-There is no documentation nor integration test nor example application yet.
+There is no documentation nor example application yet.

 *This extension didn't work in native yet*.